 Relative brightness is a calculation of how bright the image should be when viewed through binoculars.
 It is presented as a square value of the exit pupil.
 10x50 binoculars have an exit pupil value of 5.0 (dividing lens diameter with magnification).
 The square of 5.0 gives us a value of relative brightness which is 25.0.
 As the relative brightness value increases, so does the brightness of the image.
 On the opposite, the lower the value, the darker the image.

 In the past, relative brightness was an important factor in determining the brightness of the optics.
 The manufacturers were using the same kind of technology and materials of the lenses therefore, the optics were comparable.
 Nowadays, they use different types of lenses and modern coatings, so the relative brightness has lost its meaning because the brightness of the optics depends more on the quality of the coatings than on the relative brightness.

 6.16 Light Transmission

 Light transmission specifies the amount of light that is let through.
 Each crossing through each lens means a certain loss of light (0.1% with best coatings, up to 5% without coatings).
 A higher light transmission rate is very important when using optics at dawn or twilight.
 Good optics normally have a light transmission rate up to 90%, whereas top-notch ones have even 95% and more light is let through.

 Although the quantity of light reaching the eye depends on the size of an exit pupil, light transmission determines the transparency of the lenses, whether the image is dark and cloudy or bright and clear.

 The diopter ring is present in the central focusing system on each of the barrels near the eyepiece, where you can correct the difference in the prescription of the left and right eye individually.
-Once you have set the right value, you can focus the image with using just the central focusing ring.
-If you’re wearing glasses, the diopter value should be set to 0, because the differences in your eyes are already corrected in your glasses.
+Once you have set the right value, you can focus the image using just the central focusing ring.
+If you are wearing glasses, the diopter value should be set to 0, because the differences in your eyes are already corrected in your glasses.